 So nearing the completion of our sailing trip, we began thinking about what is next?
 We knew we still wanted to live a life of travel.
 The research started and we quickly came to see that Overland/Expedition RV’s are commonplace in Europe and Australia.
 And since we hoped to take this new tiny home back around the world, we wanted it to suit our needs well and be built to last.
 So the search started for what we thought would be the ideal chassis.
 After more time spent on online searches and research than you would think possible, we settled on a 1988 Mercedes Benz 1120 AF retired fire truck from Sweden.
 To make things a bit more challenging, we bought it sight unseen and handled the details while sailing across the Atlantic (hey at 6MPH it takes 2 weeks to sail across from Cape Verde).

 We then worked nearly non-stop for a year and a half to transform this 30 year old fire truck into our very own expedition RV and we think it turned out pretty cool!
-After moving aboard in October 2019, we have set off traveling in it as we finish up the details along the way.
+After moving aboard in October 2019, we have set off traveling in it and we’re always making improvements along the way.

-We’re keeping a blog here of our travel experiences and will be filling out more pages of the build as things progress.
+We’re keeping a blog here of our travel experiences and have a few pages on the build too.
 You can also check out the build thread on Expo Portal- see link on this page.
 Thanks for visiting our webpage!